secure-diversITy/splunk/splunkhelper/README.md

 	2) check the user vars within this script >SPLUSR< and >SPLDIR< to match your setup!!!
 	   This is the MOST ESSENTIAL step.
 If you do a mistake here you will get messed up so check twice!

-	3) copy the following 1 liner (you may need to scroll to see it fully) and paste in the CLI as user >root< : ln -s /usr/bin/splunk /usr/bin/splunkrestart;ln -s /usr/bin/splunk /usr/bin/splunkwebrestart;ln -s /usr/bin/splunk /usr/bin/splunkdebug;ln -s /usr/bin/splunk /usr/bin/splunkstop;ln -s /usr/bin/splunk /usr/bin/splunkstart;ln -s /usr/bin/splunk /usr/bin/splunkstatus
+	3) copy the following 1 liner (you may need to scroll to see it fully!) and paste in the CLI as user >root< : ln -s /usr/bin/splunk /usr/bin/splunkrestart;ln -s /usr/bin/splunk /usr/bin/splunkwebrestart;ln -s /usr/bin/splunk /usr/bin/splunkdebug;ln -s /usr/bin/splunk /usr/bin/splunkstop;ln -s /usr/bin/splunk /usr/bin/splunkstart;ln -s /usr/bin/splunk /usr/bin/splunkstatus